Own-Data-Privateer/hoardy-web/tool/README.md

 hoardy-web export mirror --output hupq_n --to ~/hoardy-web/mirror3 ~/hoardy-web/raw
 ```

-or just skip all reqres that would cause overwrites
+or just skip all operations that would cause overwrites

 ```bash
 hoardy-web export mirror --skip-existing --to ~/hoardy-web/mirror1 ~/hoardy-web/raw